kevinlondon/kevinlondon.github.io/_drafts/offering-feedback-to-experienced-engineers.md

 Even though it's uncomfortable to offer feedback to engineers with more experience, ultimately it is the best way for us to grow and get better.

+The book goes on to say:

+> Of course the person pointing out our mistakes himself may not be totally free from defects, but he can see our problems as we can see his faults, which he does not notice until we point them out to him.

+> Both pointing out shortcomings and responding to them should be done mindfully.